 If you’re starting a consultancy business, you must find your niche depending on your background.
-The below consulting areas will give you an idea of what these specialties are.
+The following consulting areas will give you an idea of what these specialties are.

-If, on the other hand, you’re looking for a consultant, this article will help you find the right expert to help you meet your objectives.
+On the other hand, if you’re looking for a consultant, this article will help you find the right expert to help you meet your objectives.

 What Consulting Is (and Isn’t)